PART ONE: THE CHILD

 The footsteps passed.
 Faded.
 Gone.

-Petro released a shaky breath.
+A shaky breath escaped his lips.
 His whole body trembled—from cold, from fear, from the lingering effects of the beating that had driven him here in the first place.

-But now, all he could think about was how badly his knuckles hurt.
+Now, all he could think about was how badly his knuckles hurt.
 The physician had examined them briefly—too briefly—and declared that nothing was broken.
 Just bruised, the old drunk had said.
 His father told him to man up, stop being a little coward.
 But Petro didn't care what his father thought.
-His hand hurt.
-It hurt so badly that he couldn't close his fingers without tears springing to his eyes.
-He was miserable.
-He was cold.
-He was alone.
+His hand throbbed.
+The pain shot through his fingers with every attempted movement, tears springing to his eyes when he tried to close his fist.
+Miserable.
+Cold.
+Alone.

 The late afternoon light barely penetrated his hiding spot.
 Ashwick was a mining town nestled in the foothills of the Greymount Range, and the buildings were built close together to conserve heat during the bitter winters.
 Even in autumn the shadows were thick and cold between the cramped structures.
 Petro pulled his threadbare coat tighter around his thin shoulders and examined his hand for the hundredth time.

 The knuckles had swollen to twice their normal size, purple and mottled like rotten fruit.
 Each joint throbbed with its own heartbeat of pain.
-He tried to flex his fingers and hissed through his teeth, fresh tears welling up.
+Flexing his fingers sent a hiss through his teeth, fresh tears welling up.
 Maybe the physician had been wrong.
 Maybe something was broken after all.
 Not that it mattered.
 Even if every bone in his hand was shattered, his father wouldn't pay for proper treatment.
 The man barely spent coin on food.

 None of the kids his age even cared that he was in pain.
 Why would they?
-He was Petro the beggar's boy, Petro the bastard's son, Petro the worthless.
+Petro the beggar's boy, Petro the bastard's son, Petro the worthless.
 When word of the sparring match spread through the town's children, they'd laughed at him and scorned him.
-He'd heard them whispering behind his back as he fled the courtyard, their mockery chasing him like thrown stones.
+Their mockery chased him like thrown stones as he fled the courtyard.

 He hadn't even wanted to spar with Hank.
 Everyone knew that was a losing proposition.
-Hank was the Guard Captain's son.
-Hank was being taught how to use a sword by his father's men, trained every day to be a fighter.
-He had good food and new clothes and a warm bed.
-He had everything Petro didn't.
+Hank was the Guard Captain's son—trained every day to be a fighter.
+Good food and new clothes and a warm bed.
+Everything Petro didn't have.

 Petro barely remembered his mother.
-He had flashes—a soft voice singing him to sleep, gentle hands stroking his hair, the smell of bread baking in the hearth.
+Flashes—a soft voice singing him to sleep, gentle hands stroking his hair, the smell of bread baking in the hearth.
 But those memories were faded, worn thin by time and grief.
-He didn't even know what she'd looked like.
 His father had burned her portrait the night she died, along with everything else she'd owned.
 "No point keeping reminders," he'd said, and drunk himself into a stupor while the flames consumed the last traces of the woman who'd loved them both.

 Three nights ago had been particularly bad.
 The beating that followed his father's lost pay had cracked one of his ribs.
 Even now, every breath sent pain lancing through his side.